01xJoao/AxMVVM/README.md

 # AxMVVM
-Affixal MVVM - Powerful and easy to use MVVM Architecture for Flutter
+Affixal MVVM - Clean and easy to use MVVM Architecture for Flutter

 - ViewModel base class.
 - ViewModel-First navigation.